MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 ### 8. Screenshot

 If you choose to submit your map, include a screenshot of it in the exported map's folder.
-It should be taken with default texture packs enabled and have an aspect ratio of 3:2 (screenshot 600x400px is suggested).
+It should be taken with on texture packs enabled and have an aspect ratio of 3:2 (screenshot 600x400px is suggested).

 You can take a screenshot easily by doing the following:
 1. Hide the HUD.
 By default <kbd>F1</kbd> does that.